omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ### 3.1 An Alternative Claim Transaction Design

 The proposed implementation is one of the approaches to handle claim transactions.
 An alternative solution could be using special transaction types on the OMG Network.
 You can read a high-level overview of the potential implementation in [this document](https://github.com/omgnetwork/community-points/wiki/Reddit-point-on-ALD).
-Note, this is only a theoretical concept and hasn't been tested on any environment yet.
+Note, this is only a theoretical concept and hasn't been tested in any environment yet.

 ### 3.2 Third-party Services